yetaai/neutral-block-initiative/README.md

 ## 🧩 About

-The Neutral Block Initiative explores a new form of representative governance that avoids the pitfall of radical trending of bi-partisan.
+The Neutral Block Initiative tries to have a minor modification on US system dominated by bi-partisan and explores a new form of representative governance that avoids the pitfall of radical trending of partisanship.

 ---